mattermost/docs/source/administration/downgrade.rst

 Downgrading Mattermost Server
 =============================

 In most cases you can downgrade Mattermost Server using the same steps as :doc:`upgrade`.
-The binaries can be found in the :doc:`version-archive`
+The binaries can be found in the :doc:`version-archive`.
+We do not recommend downgrading more than one version back from your current installation.

 Downgrade from 5.0 to 4.10
 ---------------------------